TheLord699/SideScrollerPython/README.md

 I did do some tests with switching to rendering using ModernGl though I've decided that I'll probably just use Pygame as I'll have to rewrite rendering

-There are some weird quirks with my code, one immediatley noticable one would be that I dont have a seperate render func in the main.py file.
+There are some weird quirks with my code, one immediately noticeable one would be that I don't have a separate render func in the main.py file.